 The Bolivian parliament is now considering naming a provisional head of state after failing to choose a new President for the country in six ballots.

-The Bolivian parliament is now considering naming a provisional head of state after failing to choose a new President for the country in six ballots.
+Background: The Bolivian parliament is now considering naming a provisional head of state after failing to choose a new President for the country in six ballots.
 Elections at the beginning of July proved inconclusive and it as left to the one hundred and forty-four seat Congress to choose between Mr. Victor Paz Estenssoro of the centrist National Revolutionary Movement (MNR).
 Mr. Hernan Siles Suazo of the left-wing Popular Democratic Unity (UDP), and General Hugo Banzer of the right-wing National Democratic Alliance (ADN).
 General Banzer dropped out of the running after finishing last in the first ballot, but hopes that this might lead to a ???ecisive result were dashed when he ordered his twenty-one supporters to cast blank votes in subsequent ballots.
 The UDP and Bolivia's main trade union, the Central Labour Organisation (COB) have branded July's elections as a fraud and the union called a twenty-four hour general strike on Thursday (2 August), when one person was killed and about twenty were injured in clashes with the police.

 SYNOPSIS: Set at the base of the snowcapped peaks of the Cordillera Real, La Paz is the world's highest capital.
 The strike paralysed industry throughout the city and most shops were closed as workers heeded the union's call to stay at home.